TheThingsNetwork/docs/doc/content/lorawan/regional-limitations-of-rf-use/_index.md

 # Europe (863-870 MHz)

-In Europe, LoRaWAN uses a range of **24 to 80 channels** with either 125 kHz or 250 kHz bandwidth, and 250 kHz bandwidth is only applied with DR (Data Rate) 6.
+In Europe, LoRaWAN uses a range of **24 to 80 channels** with either 125 kHz or 250 kHz bandwidth, where 250 kHz bandwidth can be achieved only using DR (Data Rate) 6.

 All LoRaWAN end devices are required to operate at least on channels 868.10 MHz, 868.30 MHz, and 868.50 MHz.
-These channels must also have a bandwidth of 125 kHz at DR0 to DR5 and be restricted to a maximum [duty cycle](/lorawan/duty-cycle/) of 1%.
-Gateways should listen on these three channels.
-The same channels are used to send the join-request message and in that case, the duty cycle should be as follows:
+These channels must have a bandwidth of 125 kHz at DR0 to DR5, and be restricted to a maximum [duty cycle](/lorawan/duty-cycle/) of 1%.
+These three channels are used for sending join-requests, so all gateways should listen on these channels too.

-- Aggregated during the first hour following power-up or reset: Transmit time < 36Sec
-- Aggregated during the next 10 hours: Transmit time < 36Sec
-- After the first 11 hours, aggregated over 24h: Transmit time < 8.7Sec per 24h

 The [LoRa Alliance®](https://lora-alliance.org/) recommends a duty cycle limitation of 1% in the European band which means that a device can transmit for no more than 1% of the time while ensuring the maximum EIRP (Effective Isotropic Radiated Power) of +16 dBm.
 The purpose of the duty cycle limitation is to ensure that devices operating in the ISM band do not cause harmful interference to other devices operating in the same band.

 The EIRP of 16 dBm is equal to 40 mW and is equivalent to an ERP of 14 dBm, which is equal to 25 mW.
-To learn more about EIRP and ERP, you can refer to the [LoRaWAN®](/lorawan/) section of The Things Network.
+To learn more about EIRP and ERP, you can refer to the [LoRaWAN®](/lorawan/) section.

-However, the [ETSI](https://www.etsi.org/) (European Telecommunications Standards Institute) has segmented the European ISM frequency band into 6 sub-bands (K, L, M, N, P, Q) and imposes additional restrictions on the duty cycle and maximum ERP for some sub-bands (Please see pages 21-22 of the [ETSI EN300.220 V3.2.1 (2018-06)](https://www.etsi.org/deliver/etsi_en/300200_300299/30022002/03.02.01_60/en_30022002v030201p.pdf)) document.
+However, [ETSI](https://www.etsi.org/) (European Telecommunications Standards Institute) has segmented the European ISM frequency band into 6 sub-bands (K, L, M, N, P, Q) and imposes additional restrictions on the duty cycle and maximum ERP for some sub-bands (see pages 21-22 of the [ETSI EN300.220 V3.2.1 (2018-06) document](https://www.etsi.org/deliver/etsi_en/300200_300299/30022002/03.02.01_60/en_30022002v030201p.pdf)).

 - K (863 MHz - 865 MHz): 0.1%, 25 mW ERP
 - L (865 MHz - 868 MHz): 1%, 25 mW ERP